reyk/hpack/README.md

 ----

 - optimizations (heuristics to decide on huffman encoding, header indexing, ...)
-- manpage (not really needed, but because "we can").
 - more tests and fuzzing (I already did some hours of [afl][3] fuzzing).

 TESTS